Improve Sleep Quality with the Help of Cameron’s Respiratory Therapy & Sleep Center

 Cameron Sleep Center Tests

-The Cameron Sleep Center offers free screening for sleep apnea.
+RU sleeping home monitor The Cameron Sleep Center offers the RU sleeping device free of charge, it is a screening device to determine the need for clinical diagnosis and evaluation.
 You can call 260-667-5571 to arrange a time to pick up a monitor.
 You wear the device overnight and can get results shortly after returning the monitor.

 Other tests include: